What is a TBI?

 Brain injury is estimated to occur in 250 per 100,000 children and adolescents in the U.S., with 90% of cases resulting from Traumatic Brain Injury (TBI).
 More than 25% of TBI cases are severe enough to need rehabilitation.

 Symptoms of moderate to severe TBI in children include impairments to self-care, mobility, cognition, behavior, speech, and language.
 Even mild cases of TBI can result in cognitive disabilities, and emotional, sleep, learning and behavioral disorders.
 As children with TBI get older, they can experience challenges in processing information, reasoning, and impaired judgment.

-While research is currently limited, cognitive, physical and behavioral support can have positive effects on children with TBI, we know that the brain needs an adequate supply of oxygen to repair damage – and that’s where Hyperbaric Oxygen Therapy comes in.
+Cognitive, physical and behavioral support can have positive effects on children with TBI, concussion or Post-Concussion Syndrome (PCS).
+We know that the brain needs an adequate supply of oxygen to repair damage – and that’s where Hyperbaric Oxygen Therapy comes in.

 More serious injuries can lead to long-term health complications such as difficulty thinking and remembering, loss of motor skills, sleep disruption, chronic fatigue, chronic pain, and more.